Module 3

 • Monitor developments and policies to support advocacy at all levels.

 The network's website offers information about DCRs, scientific evidence, and key resources.
-INDCR promotes the sharing of practical experiences among DCR managers through online meetings and events and supports scientific research, including global surveys and examples of good practice.
+INDCR promotes the sharing of practical experiences among DCR managers through online meetings and events and supports scientific research, including global surveys and best practice examples.

-To address specific needs and challenges in Europe, the European Network of Drug Consumption Rooms (ENDCR) was created in 2023.
-The ENDCR is a member-based platform bringing together organizations that run or plan to set up drug consumption rooms in Europe.
-Its goal is to improve the availability, accessibility, and quality of these services.
+In order to address specific needs and challenges in Europe, the European Network of Drug Consumption Rooms (ENDCR) was created in 2023.
+The ENDCR is a member-based platform connecting organisations that operate or plan to establish drug consumption rooms in Europe.
+Its objective is to improve the availability, accessibility, and quality of these services.

 Hosted and coordinated by Correlation - European Harm Reduction Network, the ENDCR is managed by a Core Group and works through various thematic Work Groups.
-ENDCR focuses on enhancing DCRs in Europe by supporting and organizing networking, research, capacity-building, knowledge exchange, and advocacy activities in collaboration with relevant European networks, organizations, and institutions.
+ENDCR focuses on enhancing DCRs in Europe by supporting and coordinating networking, research, capacity-building, knowledge exchange, and advocacy activities in collaboration with relevant European networks, organisations, and institutions.

 Updated: 2024